 User-friendly interface

 Dashboards present system health and errors, aiding comprehension at various system levels.
-A user-friendly solution is crucial to engage stakeholders and integrate smoothly into existing workflows.
+A user-friendly solution is crucial for engaging stakeholders and integrating smoothly into existing workflows.

 Real-time data